Creating a Vision for yourself

 Creating a vision for yourself isn’t so hard: just ask yourself the right questions and write down the answers.
 Imagine where you want to be in five years.
 Based on your inventory, you already have a starting point of the things in your life that are already good, assuming you don’t have to start from scratch.
 Consider how you would answer the following questions… Think of what you deeply desire in your life to be a year from now, three years from now, five years from now.
 What has to change about you for that to happen?
 What transformations need to take place in you?

 What do you need to know or learn?
-What do you already know?
+What do you

 What do you want to share?